Menu

 A secure infrastructure, certified gateways, and a solid data protection policy, these are the three pillars of reliable online payments in Morocco.
 It also signals professionalism and serves as a strong marketing point to reassure your customers from their very first visit.

-👉 Place them in:
+👉 Place them strategically:

-• The checkout page
+• On the checkout page

-2. Highlight Customer Reviews and Testimonials
+2. Highlight customer reviews and testimonials

 You can: